-Every IAS aspirant knows how crucial is the NCERT books in the preparation of IAS Exam and how important note making is during preparation and its use while revision.
+Every IAS aspirant knows how crucial is the NCERT books in the preparation of the IAS Exam and how important note making is during preparation and its use while revision.
 Candidates should know how to read NCERT books for IAS preparation.

-Here are some important tips on how to make NCERT notes for UPSC and this is just one of many methods which candidates can follow if they find it easy, effective and useful.
+Here are some important tips on how to make NCERT notes for UPSC and this is just one of many methods that candidates can follow if they find it easy, effective, and useful.

 Till now candidates would have come across various methods of notes making style and some of the methods are a linear method and horizontal method.
 Here we are not talking about the notes making style, but on how to make notes from NCERT textbooks while preparing for UPSC Civil Services IAS Exam.

-These are just a few steps which candidates if find easy can follow to make notes from the NCERT Books.
+These are just a few steps that candidates if finding easy can follow to make notes from the NCERT Books.

-- Don’t blindly start reading the NCERT Book, go through the table of content for e.g. as given below for the Class 12 NCERT Textbook of History.
+- Don’t blindly start reading the NCERT Book, go through the table of content e.g. as given below for the Class 12 NCERT Textbook of History.

 Part I consist of four themes as given below: